 Security vulnerabilities in VNC software

-VNC (Virtual Network Computing) is a desktop sharing system that allows you to remotely control other computers.
+VNC (Virtual Network Computing) is a desktop sharing system that allows you to control other computers remotely.
 It is based on the RFB (Remote Frame Buffer) protocol.
 RFB itself isn’t a secure protocol.
 The current version 3.8, released in 2007, only supports a very weak authentication scheme, and there is no encryption.

 If you are a user of VNC, check whether you are affected and install updates if available.
 Keep in mind that you could be affected if your VNC implementation uses LibVNC.
 Besides, TightVNC 1 is unsupported and won’t get any update.